-In writing effective emails subject lines are the first step and they should be attractive, eye-catching, curious and much more.
+In writing effective emails, subject lines are the first step, and they should be attractive, eye-catching, curious, and much more.

 Therefore, in this blog post, I’ll show you how to write subject lines to increase your open & click rates.

-Segments are groups with certain similarities and based on that some subject lines will trigger better than others.
+Segments are groups with certain similarities and based on that, some subject lines will trigger better than others.

 For example, let’s say you segment people by age and then target ones who were born in 1987 - they will be 30 years old in 2017.

-This way segments allow you to create more personal subject lines which will result in better open rates.
-The more data you collect the more segmenting options you’ll have.
+This way segments allow you to create more personal subject lines, which will result in better open rates.
+The more data you collect, the more segmenting options you’ll have.

-You’ll notice that in every quality text about CTA’s (Call-to-Action) the psychological moment is mentioned, including the psychology of colors, numbers or phrases.
-Why am I bringing this up?
+You’ll notice that in every quality text about CTA’s (Call-to-Action) the psychological moment is mentioned, including the psychology of colors, numbers, or phrases.

 Because subject lines are nothing but a call to action of its kind.
 Here are some general rules about people's behavior that you can use in writing subject lines:

 When you put numbers in email subject lines you are going more specific and that’s always a good thing because people don’t have time to explore what’s inside.

 The test from Marketing Experiments clearly shows how numbers in email subject lines can increase open rate & click rate.

 Knowing that email recipients have so many messages to read, you should ask yourself what motivates them to click.
-Earlier we’ve concluded that numbers will increase click rates, but the question is what words should you be using?
+Earlier, we’ve concluded that numbers will increase click rates.

-You need to start with.
+You need to start with something.
 There are tons of suggestions all over the internet.

 My recommendation are 48 ubiquitous power words from Linda Ruth and Curtis Circulation Company: Improve, Trust, Immediately, Discover, Profit, Learn, Know, Understand, Powerful, Best, Win, Hot, Special, More, Bonus, Exclusive, Extra, You, Free, Health, Guarantee, New, Proven, Safety, Money, Now, Today, Results, Protect, Help, Easy, Amazing, Latest, Extraordinary, How to, Worst, Ultimate, Hot, First, Big, Anniversary, Premiere, Basic, Complete, Save, Plus, Create.

-One of most common doubts is whether to use long or short subject lines.
+One of the most common doubts is whether to use long or short subject lines.
 It seems reasonable to expect that short subject lines will perform better, since people quickly scan subject lines in their inbox, and too long lines will fail to grab attention.

-Still, researchers like Return Path's claim otherwise:
+Still, researchers like Return Path's claim otherwise.